zetavg/chromium-website/site/chromium-os/developer-library/reference/development/developer-faq/index.md

 See the [Developer Hardware
-list](/chromium-os/getting-dev-hardware/dev-hardware-list) for examples of netbooks on which developers are successfully running Chromium OS.
+list](/chromium-os/getting-dev-hardware/dev-hardware-list) for examples of netbooks on which developers are successfully running ChromiumOS.

-### What about other hardware: Does Chromium OS support my wifi card?
+### What about other hardware: Does ChromiumOS support my wifi card?

-In order to ensure the best user experience with Google Chrome OS, we're going through a careful hardware selection and testing process for hardware components.
+In order to ensure the best user experience with Google ChromeOS, we're going through a careful hardware selection and testing process for hardware components.

-For Chromium OS, the open source community and Google are working to add support for a very broad range of hardware.
+For ChromiumOS, the open source community and Google are working to add support for a very broad range of hardware.
 If the device you're interested in has an open source driver already in the upstream Linux kernel, please send a request to